masautt/typescript-compiler-showcase/as1/README.md

 ![isRealnum FSM](./img/isRealnumFSM.PNG 'isRealnumFSM')

+You can test this RegEx and view the FSM at [debuggex.com](https://www.debuggex.com/r/Zc2qGTTUdxfO0cqK).

 #### Finding `Identifiers` Using Regex

 For valid `identifiers`, it was easier to use Regex than any built in JavaScript method.